foodsafetylab/Kim-2024-PoultrySalmonellaModels/README.md

 It's a good idea to include figures here to visualize the results.

 ## Usage
+### Data Generation
+Simulation-produced data can be generated from the models, files used in the associated publication can be downloaded from Box due to GitHub file size limitations.

 ### Setup
 Data fitting was performed in [R 3.4.2](https://cloud.r-project.org/) and [RStudio Desktop](https://posit.co/download/rstudio-desktop/) with the following packages:
 * readxl